-- Support and companionship have been shown to reduce the need for analgesic medication in labour.
-Promote companionship in labour. - Pethidine 100 mg with promethazine 25 mg intramuscularly 4 hourly is acceptable in both the latent and active phases, even up to full dilatation of the cervix. - Inhaled Entonox[®] (a mixture of 50% nitrous oxide and 50% oxygen) by mask is useful in the late first stage (≥8 cm cervical dilatation).

-• Epidural anaesthesia is generally not available in CHCs and district hospitals.
-Some institutions may however have the necessary skills and equipment to provide this form of pain management.
+- support and companionship have been shown to reduce the need for analgesic medication in labour. promote companionship in labour - pethidine 100 mg with promethazine 25 mg intramuscularly four hourly is acceptable in both the latent and active phases, even up to full dilatation of the cervix - inhaled entonox[®] (a mixture of 50 per cent nitrous oxide and 50 per cent oxygen) by mask is useful in the late first stage (≥8 cm cervical dilatation) - epidural anaesthesia is generally not available in CHCs and district hospitals.
+Some institutions may however have the necessary skills and equipment to provide this form of pain management